-Although sexually harassment often is committed by an employee’s supervisor or someone else in a position of power, harassment by a coworker can be illegal also.
+Although sexually harassment often is committed by an employee’s supervisor or someone else in a position of power, harassment by a coworker also can be illegal.
 However, employers generally cannot be held responsible for sexual harassment committed by one of your peers or subordinates unless management is aware of the harassment and fails to stop it.
 Another important consideration in sexual harassment cases is whether the company has an effective anti-harassment policy, a topic that is discussed in our blog article: Jury Must Decide Whether Anti-Harassment Policy Protects Employer From Sexual Harassment Claim.

 Real Help When Sexual Harassment Victims Feel Powerless and Alone

 Rabner Baumgart Ben-Asher & Nirenberg, P.C. stands strong beside victims of sexual harassment in the workplace, ensuring that their rights are protected and providing compassionate support.
 The firm's seasoned employment law attorneys have had significant success in pursuing sexual harassment cases.
 They understand the complexities of state and federal sexual harassment laws, how to investigate claims and what is required to prove them.